JSegundo/blog/outstatic/content/posts/scalability-fundamentals-in-node-js.md

 > Notes:

-The cluester module uses a round-robin load balancing algorithm (inside the master process).
+The cluster module uses a round-robin load balancing algorithm (inside the master process).
 It distributes the load evenly across the available servers on a rotational basis.
-It also has some other behaviours to avoid overloading a given worker process.
+It also has some other behaviors to avoid overloading a given worker process.

 When we call server.listen() in a worker process is delegated to the master process.
 This receives all incoming messages and distribute them to the pool of workers.

 > It's important to remember that each worker is a different Node.js process with its own event loop, memory space, and loaded modules.

-we also have a communication channel available between the master and the workers.
+We also have a communication channel available between the master and the workers.
 The worker processes can be accessed from the variable **cluster.workers**, so broadcasting a message to all of them would be as easy as running the following line of code:

 > Object.values(cluster.workers).forEach(worker =&gt; worker.send('Hello from the master'))